kennethologist/UPENN-GP4-P1/README.md

 ## Datasets
 1. Alpaca
-2. Kraken
+2. CoinApi.co

 ## Tasks
-1. Pull data from Alpaca and Kraken, the former for FAANGMULA and the latter for the crypto sector.
+1. Pull data from Alpaca and CoinApi, the former for FAANGMULA and the latter for the crypto sector.
 2. Visualize price hitory of a given portfolio.
 3. Calculate correlation with FAANGMULA given crypto portfolio as input.
 4. Model future performance of a given portfolio using Monte Carlo simulation.